 East Asian Languages and Cultures supports our students' interest in studying East Asia.
 Students interested in research may consider independent study or pursuing the honors program as part of their major.
 They may also choose to seek for funding sources outside of the department and ask EALC faculty members to serve as their adviser for their research projects.
 We have listed some resources that we recommend:

-- Undergraduate Academic-Year East Asia FLAS Fellowships: Department of Education Foreign Language and Area Studies (FLAS) Fellowships provide $10,000 in tuition and $5,000 stipend for undergraduate students in any discipline for intensive language study at Stanford during the academic year—at the intermediate (2nd year) or advanced (3rd year+) level—in conjunction with international or area studies courses.
+Undergraduate Academic-Year East Asia FLAS Fellowships: Department of Education Foreign Language and Area Studies (FLAS) Fellowships provide $10,000 in tuition and $5,000 stipend for undergraduate students in any discipline for intensive language study at Stanford during the academic year—at the intermediate (2nd year) or advanced (3rd year+) level—in conjunction with international or area studies courses.
 Students must enroll in both advanced Chinese, Japanese, or Korean (or other approved languages by petition) and area-studies courses simultaneously during the entire period of award.
 Applicants must be a U.S. citizen or permanent resident and must be deemed eligible by the University for at least $15,000 in financial aid to receive the award.
 Grants subject to final approval from the Department of Education.
-For the 20115-16 academic year, the deadline is May 19, 2016, and eligible to all currently-enrolled Stanford undergraduates who are U.S. citizens and permanent residents.

 As we discover more funding resources and research opportunities for our undergraduates, we will post them on this website, so please check back occasionally.
-You may also contact our Student Services Officer (email@example.com) for more information.
+You may also contact Cyril Millendez, Student Services Officer, or firstname.lastname@example.org for more information.